Using the CircleCI Local CLI

 config.yml file, it is possible create a Git pre-commit hook to validate

-~/.circleci/config.yml that, when pushing to git, will run the
+~/.circleci/config.yml that, before pushing to github, will run the

 circleci config validate command that is available to every build.